Sunday, November 3rd, 2013

 - Catalina Lot, Franklin Lot, Paseo Redondo Lot, Toole Lot and City Hall South Lot

-REGISTRATION for Procession–not required but often helpful if you have a bigger project in size, sounds (i.e a band) or people.
+Not required for anyone.
+But often helpful for larger projects in size, sounds (i.e a band), or people.

 Mercado San Agustín on West Congress